Lex-DRL/AID-guide/Building_better_worlds.md

 That's what AID community discovered from practice, confirmed with a plenty of tests/evidences and came to the conclusion that it's a much superior way to describe a world than a regular prose.
 So yes, you can type just a plain natural language into WI entries, and AID will automagically understand it.
 But you **shouldn't** do it this way.
 Instead, you should describe your world in a more machine-readable format.
 Don't worry, you won't cause the AI to generate a machine-like text by doing so, quite the opposite: since it understands the world better, it produces more believable results.
 So, yes, counterintuitively, to make the output more reasonable for a human, you should describe WI in a more cryptic way.

 That's where the main WI formats emerged from.
-The few most used ones are called `JSON Formatting` (named after the actual JSON file format), `Zaltys Formatting` (named after the discord community member, Zaltys 🐍#5362, who invented it) and a few formats designed by Monky: `Caveman` which evolved to `Neanderthal` which in turn evolved to `Futureman`.
+The few most used ones are called `JSON Formatting` (named after the actual JSON file format), `Zaltys Formatting` (named after the discord community member, `Zaltys`, who invented it) and a few formats designed by Monky: `Caveman` which evolved to `Neanderthal` which in turn evolved to `Futureman`.

 ### A couple of notes relevant for all formats
 * All of them use forementioned [categories](#use-known-categories), the up-to-date [table of which can be found here](/AID%20WI%20Research%20Sheet.md#categories-table).